Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 | Risk of disrupting standard orders | High | Lower if the provider can isolate batch work operationally |

-The best outsourced model is usually one where the same operator can manage [DTC fulfillment](/fulfillment/dtc), [B2B/wholesale fulfillment](/fulfillment/b2b), and [kitting and assembly](/fulfillment/kitting) inside one controlled flow instead of forcing the brand to coordinate multiple vendors.
+The best outsourced model is usually one where the same operator can manage [DTC fulfillment](/fulfillment/dtc), [business-to-business (B2B) and wholesale fulfillment](/fulfillment/b2b), and [kitting and assembly](/fulfillment/kitting) inside one controlled flow instead of forcing the brand to coordinate multiple vendors.

 ## How to Evaluate a Kitting Provider